The History of Plazm

 Plazm magazine started as a cooperatively published, not-for-profit periodical that sparked a nascent creative community in early 1990s Portland.
 As the magazine garnered accolades and awards, it spawned a commercial design and branding firm whose clients have included Nike, LucasFilm, and MTV, along with local businesses and nonprofits such as PICA, the Northwest Film Center, and Fort George Brewery.

-Plazm Design co-founder Niko Courtelis recently moved back to Portland from New York City.
+Plazm Design co-founder Niko Courtelis moved back to Portland from New York City five years ago.
 He and Joshua Berger have relaunched the studio with some of their long-term collaborators in fields such as font design, editorial content, and public policy.
-Plazm magazine is now published by the 501c3 nonprofit New Oregon Arts & Letters, under Josh’s leadership as founding Art Director.
+Niko and Josh launched The Portland Stamp Company in 2016.
+Plazm magazine is now published by PICA (Portland Institute for Contemporary Art) a 501c3 nonprofit, under Josh’s leadership as founding Art Director.